camunda/camunda-docs-manual/content/user-guide/security.md

 ### Securing Cookies (Web Applications)

 The container provides the session cookie.
 Please consult the documentation about [Cookie Security]({{< ref "/webapps/shared-options/cookie-security.md" >}}) to learn what configurations are necessary to ensure full security for the session cookie.

+### Error handling

+The Webapps have a default error page which is displayed in case of unhandled Internal server errors.
+The REST API displays the type and short error message when an error is thrown.